 [caption 2] The quake made headlines across the country.
 One article tells the story of a family, fleeing toward West Yellowstone on Route 191, hurdled over a six-foot fault scarp and crashed.
 Fortunately, they escaped with minor injuries.
 Some of the highway cracks were 20 feet deep.

 Bobbi Baker was lucky - she drove east and escaped from the disaster.
 Others were not so fortunate.
 In many places along Hebgen Lake and the Madison River, Highway 287 was severely damaged, with rifts across the road and huge cracks in the pavement.
 A landslide just west of Hilgard Lodge had cast a large section of Highway 287 into the lake, trapping everyone to the west of it.

 Credits.
 This page was last revised on April 11, 2018.
-This page originally submitted on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 86 times since then.
+It was originally submitted on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 183 times since then and 41 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 11, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.